krooksoma/NationalParkSearchWebSite/README.md

     No installation is necessary for this application.

 ## Usage info
-    TO use simply type in the city, or state where you want to look for a national park and hit submit..
+    To use simply type in the city, or state where you want to look for a national park and hit submit..

 ## Contribution
-    contributions are welcome upon request.
+    This project was built with Luis Cartaya collaboration.
+[Luis' Repo](https://github.com/cartaya1) Contributions are welcome upon request.
 Feel free to git clone this repo if you like. .

 ## Test Instructions
     undefined.